I read the emails at the break, and I know, I know, I'm not taking enough calls.

 It just doesn't seem fair that they don't have a high-tech delivery center right around the corner from where they live.

-A doctor of health chimes in in this story and what the factoid that moms are prevalent in deprived areas is.
+A Dr. Health chimes in this story and what the factoid that moms are prevalent in deprived areas, deprived of things other than food, I guess.

-And finally, we learned that English hospitals are so structurally unsound that they don't admit frat fat pregnant women to upper floors.
+And finally, we learned that English hospitals are so structurally unsound that they don't admit fat pregnant women to upper floors.

-So that if you read the whole story, and I didn't bother to read a whole story to you, but they are afraid the fat women are going to cave the ceiling in.
+So that, if you read the whole story, and I didn't bother to read a whole story to you, but they are afraid the fat women are going to cave the ceiling in.

-Well, it's a f it I just told you, five, six, and two ten or up.
+I just told you, 5'6, and 210 or up.

 That's the limit.

-Now the you're having an obvious reaction here.
+Now, you're having an obvious reaction here.

 Aren't all pregnant women larger than usual?